MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 ## Daily SDP security intelligence and detection logic updates

-Microsoft releases security intelligence updates which are installed on devices that supplement the real-time local and cloud-based machine learning models, behavior analysis, and heuristics that enable Defender for Endpoint to neutralize the latest known cyberthreats.
+Microsoft releases security intelligence updates that once installed on devices supplement the real-time local and cloud-based machine learning models, behavior analysis, and heuristics that enable Defender for Endpoint to neutralize the latest known cyberthreats.

-Given the high frequency at which these updates need to be delivered to protect customers, it’s not possible to deploy these through the same deployment process.
+Given the high frequency at which these updates need to be delivered to protect customers, it’s not possible to deploy them through the same deployment process.
 Therefore, Defender for Endpoint doesn't include kernel changes in intelligence updates.
 Instead, daily updates are only delivered to components that run in the user mode of the operating system.
 This approach helps mitigate the risk of these more frequent updates from impacting the broader operating system and, in the unlikely event of an error, limits the risk of significant negative effects like system crashes and ensures devices can be automatically recovered.

 ### Microsoft SDP for daily updates